top of page

 Workshops & Talks

-Attending workshops is an important part of attaining knowledge from the science community.
+Attending local and international workshops are important in attaining knowledge from the science community.
 It has assisted me in networking and collaborating with other scientists.
 It has guided me in sharing my ideas, and listening to others.

 Talks are excellent ways to share scientific knowledge to all stakeholders, either within your general field of study, or to others outside of your field of study.